Quick links to:

-Welcome to Math X Lab!
-The Math X program provides you with an alternative way to learn mathematics, specifically Math 55, 65, 71 and 107.
+Welcome to the Math X Program!
+The Math X Program provides you with an alternative way to learn mathematics, specifically Math 55, 65, 71 and 107.
 No one stands in front of the class lecturing to you about the material.
 You learn the material by reading the text and working a significant number of homework problems.
 In addition, there are Extra Support Suggestions listed in your specific course syllabus.

 This course is designed for students to …

 - work at their own pace

 - those who need more time to take tests, or

 - those trying to reduce math anxiety.

 The Math X Program is a Mastery Learning program.
 It requires you prove that you have mastered the material by passing each chapter exam with a score of 84% or better, before proceeding to the next chapter.
 Your instructor and instructional assistant are available to assist you by means of limited tutoring, answering questions, grading tests, setting guidelines and other requirements to help you be successful.

 We commend you for your commitment to enroll in our Math X Program.
 Commitment to learning is vital to your success in this program.
 A learning brain requires focus, attention and motivation, according to psychologists.

 This program requires students to have: